BettyES/JavaNLP/README.md

 There's currently a very simple GUI implementation.
 Fire up your IntelliJ IDE (import project) and simply run the main method of the program.
 The GUI should be self explanatory.

+Currently, one should enter the path and filename to a textfile (e.g. data/ada.txt)

 #### Running the tests

 There is currently no implementation of a test suit for this program.
 Feel free to add some.